google/zetasql/docs/aggregate_functions.md

 | 4           | 3              | apple | pear |
 +-------------+----------------+-------+------+
 ```

+When used in conjunction with a `GROUP BY` clause, the groups summarized
+typically have at least one row.
+When the associated `SELECT` has no `GROUP BY`
+clause or when certain aggregate function modifiers filter rows from the group
+to be summarized it is possible that the aggregate function needs to summarize
+an empty group.
+In this case, the `COUNT` and `COUNTIF` functions return `0`,
+while all other aggregate functions return `NULL`.

 The following sections describe the aggregate functions that ZetaSQL
 supports.